ANCIR/granoloader/README.md

 ## Usage

-The command can be used like this:
+The command can be used to load CSV files like this:

-	granoload mapping_file.yaml data_file.csv
+	granoload csv mapping_file.yaml data_file.csv

+Similarly, schema definitions can be loaded from a YAML file:

+  granoload schema schema-definitions.yaml

 To load data to a grano instance, you will also need to set the grano host name, api key and project name.
 These can be provided through the